Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models: Evaluation of WritingPath

 \subsubsection{Automatic Evaluation}

 We adapt various metrics to evaluate the logical alignment, coherence, diversity, and repetition in outlines, following criteria established in linguistic literature \cite{van1977text, pitler-nenkova-2008-revisiting, tang-etal-2019-topic, elazar-etal-2021-measuring}.

-\begin{itemize} \item Logical alignment: Based on \citet{chen-eger-2023-menli}, we utilize Natural Language Inference (NLI) which examines whether the headers and subheaders within an outline logically connect, ensuring the structural integrity necessary for coherent argumentation\footnote{we utilize \texttt{gpt-4-turbo} for NLI evaluation}. \item Coherence: Through Topic Coherency metrics such as NPMI \cite{stevens-etal-2012-exploring} and UCI \cite{lau-etal-2014-machine}, this aspect assesses the thematic uniformity across the sections of outline, verifying a consistent narrative. \item Diversity: We measure the breadth of topics addressed by applying Topic Diversity metrics \cite{dieng-etal-2020-topic}, aiming to ensure that the content of outline is comprehensive and varied. \item Repetition: Self-BLEU \cite{zhu2018texygen} is used to gauge the degree of redundancy within the outline, prioritizing efficiency in information presentation by minimizing repetition. \end{itemize} Note that coherency and diversity exhibit a trade-off relationship; maintaining coherence while covering a wide range of topics is essential to ensure the effectiveness of the outline in guiding the writing process.
+Logical alignment, assessed through NLI-based methods, ensures that headers and subheaders are logically connected.
+Coherence evaluates thematic uniformity across sections, while diversity measures the breadth of topics covered.
+Repetition is analyzed to minimize redundancy and improve information efficiency.
+Note that coherence and diversity exhibit a trade-off relationship; maintaining coherence while covering a wide range of topics is essential to ensure the effectiveness of the outline in guiding the writing process.
+Detailed evaluation definitions are available in Appendix~\ref{app:outline-auto-eval}.